mibexsoftware/alfred-stash-workflow/README.md

 ## Download ##

 Get this Stash workflow for Alfred from [GitHub][gh-releases] or [Packal][packal-page].
 See this [guide][alfred-workflow-installation] on how to install a workflow in Alfred (basically, you just have to open the file by double-clicking on it).

-## Usage ##

-- `stash repos [query]` — View/search for repositories in Stash
-	+ `↩` — Open repository page on Stash in your browser
-	+ `⌘+C` — Copy repository's clone URL to your clipboard
-- `stash projects [query]` — View/search for projects in Stash
-	+ `↩` Open project page on Stash in your browser
-- `stash pullrequests review [query]` — View/search for pull requests to review for the configured user in Stash
-	+ `↩` Open pull request page on Stash in your browser
-- `stash pullrequests created [query]` — View/search for created pull requests of the configured user in Stash
-	+ `↩` Open pull request page on Stash in your browser
-- `stash pullrequests open [query]` — View/search for all open pull requests in Stash
-	+ `↩` Open pull request page on Stash in your browser

 ## Configuration ##

 You have to configure the parameters for connecting to your Stash instance.
-Use the following commands:
+Use the following command:

-- `stash config host [host_url]` — Configure the URL to your Stash host
+- `stash:config` — Configure the Stash host URL, and if necessary, a username and password
-- `stash config user [user_name]` — Configure the name of your Stash user
-- `stash config password [password]` — Configure the password of your Stash user (will be stored encrypted in Keychain)
-- `stash config verifycert [true|false]` — Enable/disable certificate verification for your connection to Stash (if you use a self-signed certificate, you might want to disable this)

-If you want to verify if your connection parameters are valid, use the following command:

-- `stash config check` — Verifies if a connection to Stash can be established by using the entered connection parameters

-Further configuration commands:

-- `stash config delcache` — Deletes the cached Stash infos
+## Usage ##

+Start typing `stash` in Alfred and you will be guided by a menu.

+Please note that you can `CMD+C` a repository entry to get its clone URL.

 ## Icons ##